Manuscript culture: Manuscript as a vehicle for preaching

-It was in Late Manuscript Culture that the written page took on a renewed meaning to religious communities.
+It was in late manuscript culture that the written page took on a renewed meaning to religious communities.
 Scriptorias of Benedictine, Cistercian and Augustinian houses had resumed after being suppressed by the production of university and mendicant books.
 Particularly, these scriptoria exemplified the idea that one shall live by the fruit of one's labors.
 Writing sacred books was the most fitting, suitable and pious task that one could undertake to do so.
-Also, copying these books was equivalent to preaching with ones hands.
+Copying these books was also equivalent to preaching with one's hands.
 Sermons were only of moderate importance in the 13th century.
 By the 15th century, after the emphasis placed on preaching in the Fourth Lateran Council, they were of the utmost importance.
 The formation and expansion of preaching orders led to the proliferation of pastoral theology in schools, and preaching was now an indispensable part of the sacraments.
-Uniform manuscripts with many tools made for ease of reference, reading, and enunciation became necessary.
+Uniform manuscripts with multiple tools made for ease of reference, reading, and enunciation became necessary.

 The Devotio Moderna and the reformed Benedictines relied on reading devotional texts for instruction, and the written word was raised to a high level of importance not afforded by earlier religious movements.
 The writing was just as important as the word.
-In fact, monasteries bought many printed books, becoming the main market for the early printing press, precisely because of this devotion to preaching.
+In fact, monasteries bought a number of printed books, becoming the main market for the early printing press, precisely because of this devotion to preaching.
 Without the Devotio Moderna and orders that followed their example, the need for texts and printers would not have been present.
 Printing had exploded in Germany and the Low Countries, the home of the Devotio Moderna and Reformed Benedictines, as opposed to England and France.
-They were also the home to the beginnings of Late Manuscript Culture, because of the common desire for uniformity.
-Trimethius protested the invasion of the library by the printed book because of the missing aspect of devotion that had been present in preaching with ones' hands.
+They were also the home to the beginnings of late manuscript culture, because of the common desire for uniformity.
+Johannes Trithemius protested the invasion of the library by the printed book because of the missing aspect of devotion that had been present in preaching with one's hands.
 With the preaching possible as a scribe, manuscripts had a function that was lacking in a printed book, though both possessed a greater degree of uniformity than earlier manuscripts.